obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-import-json.md

 Developed by: [[farling42]]
 Mobile compatible: [[Desktop-only plugins|No]]

-This plugin imports a JSON file and creates notes from a Handlebars template file
+This plugin imports a JSON file (or text block) and creates notes from a Handlebars template file

 %% ----- Do not edit anything above this line ----- %%